What are the admissions requirements?

 What courses are available and can I concentrate my studies in a specific area?

 The Labovitz MBA is designed primarily as a general MBA, meaning that it provides a broad background in all of the functional areas of business.
-In addition, however, students are able to choose from numerous elective courses and diverse study abroad options to match their interests or develop specific skills sets that meet their individual career goals.
+However, students complete 9 credits of MBA electives which provide customization in the curriculum.
+There are numerous elective courses to choose from and diverse study abroad options to match their interests or develop specific skill sets that meet their individual career goals.

 What if I travel for work?

 Our faculty try to be flexible about students needing to miss occasional sessions due to professional travel; such situations are resolved in advance on a case-by-case basis with the professor.

 How much time will I need to spend outside of class to complete my coursework?

 The amount of time students spend outside class on readings, assignments, and team projects depends on the course, but the general guideline is that you will spend approximately 2 hours outside of class for every hour spent in class per week.

 International applicants are required to have a first university degree that is comparable to a U.S. bachelor’s degree, which means a degree requiring 3-4 years of post-baccalaureate university study.

 If you are an international applicant intending to study here on an F-1 (student) visa, you must be admitted to Duluth and take "a majority" of coursework each term on the Duluth campus.
 You can only take limited courses in Rochester.
 Employees holding an H1-B (work) visa or other non-education sponsored visa-seeking an MBA are not limited to a particular location.